duncanbradley/axis-extension/draft.md

+Magnitude judgements, axis limits, proportional reasoning, denominator neglect, cognitive mechanisms, cognitive processing, in bar charts

 # Introduction

 The question ‘Is it a big number?’ is often raised on the BBC radio programme _More or Less_ when probing eye-catching statistics.
 A figure of several million pounds may initially seem large, but may represent a small proportion of total government spending.
-In data visualisation, this contextual information can be displayed, but is often ommited by default.
-In this study, we investigate how *this design choice* affects interpretations of numbers’ magnitudes.
-The magnitude of plotted values is interpreted as larger when the y-axis terminates close to these values, and fails to accomodate a denominator.
-Thus, we evaluate the consequences of default settings in data visualisation software.
+Awareness of a denominator value can influence judgement of a number’s magnitude.
+In data visualisation, this contextual information can be displayed by extending an axis to accomodate the denominator value.
+However, this option is typically omitted from visualisations, since axis settings are based on plotted data by default.
+In this study, we investigate how these design settings affect interpretations of how large or small plotted values are.

 # Overview

+Across two experiments, we investigate the interpretation of magnitudes in bar charts.
+We plotted ficticious datasets which contained multiple observations of a subset, all with the same denominator values.
+In the first experiment, we displayed charts with axes which either terminated just above plotted values, or terminated at the denominator value, which was specified in accompanying text.
+Participants rated values’ magnitudes as higher when default axes were used, compared to extended axes.
+In the second experiment, we manipulated the axis range, as before, and also the presence of the denominator information in text.
+The difference in magnitude ratings between the two axis settings was greater when denominator information not supplied.
+This indicate that this information mitigates the biasing effect of visual appearance.

 # Related Work

+Stone et al - Further, displaying part-to-whole data meant that the axis limit was extended to a meaningful value, rather than an arbitrary value.
+Although it’s not necessarily arbitrary, since it’s related to the maximum value in the data.
+My differences: magnitude rather than difference (risk reduction).
+Icon arrays not bar charts.
+One scenario per experiment.
+Not really thinking about axis extension, which is subtler.

+Hu et al. pie charts - do they look at magnitude or differences?

+Research on understanding of denominators
+Research on numerical framing effects

 That 5/20 is larger than 5/50 is trivial and probably doesn’t require research.
 Most research (e.g. Burson et al) has looked at more subtle biases where the same proportion is expressed differently (rather than different proportions).
 However, the cloest thing is perhaps Stone et al.’s foregrounding and backgrounding effect, since this is the same number.

-How is what I’m doing different to Stone?

 Pacini and epstein - if you highlight the inverse of the proportion, you change the perception of the same number Reyna and Brainerd - insufficient focus on numerators.
 This is related to Stone et al. studies.

 Holford et al - variation on 25% fat; 75% lean - relates to Stone in that the chosen number is foregrounded, leading to relative increase in the salience of its properties

+Explain possible terms: numerator/foreground/subset vs. denominator/background/total (Okan et al 2018)

+Okan et al. (2018) - Poor understanding of information (risks) results from insufficient attention to denominator information, which occurs due to a lack of salience.
+This is also interested in risk-reduction and therefore it’s a *difference* rather than a *magnitude*.
+By including labels showing the denominator, enhanced understanding in a foreground only display, without sacrificing risk reduction quality.

+Given some minimal measurement of risk perceptions, which isn’t deeply discussed best to mention that authors *focus on* risk reduction.

+Okan et al 2018 - add references 23, 60, 61 to Zotero

+Reyna, fuzzy trace theory (2008) - suggests a role of larger bars in the perception of larger numbers.

+Numeracy (but not necessarily visualisation literacy) is associated with increased sensitivity to framing effects (Peters et al. 2006)

+Li and Chapman note that perception of percentages is rarely explored outside of probabilities.
+They demonstrate that participants interpret values as larger when they are a higher percentage of a small subset, compared to a smaller percentage of a larger subset (even when numerically equivalent).
+Related, but not totally accounted for by denominator neglect.
+Specifically, the denominator infromation was insufficiently weighted, rather than completely overlooked, but also the weighting of percentages is not linear.
+Didn’t observe an effect of numeracy on bias.

+Difference between denominator neglect and base rate neglect

+Basic numerical framing - Tversky Kahneman 1974

+Large samples benefit from percentage reporting, small samples benefit from number reporting (Sevilla et al., 2018)

+Look at Monga and Bagchi (2012)

+# Data Visualisation

+Axis truncation is relevant because…
+Framing

 # Experiment 1 - Overview